fearpro13/h265_transcoder/README.md

     ffmpeg executable path

     -gpu
-    Will use gpu hw acceleration(NVIDIA only)
+    Will use gpu hw acceleration(NVIDIA only, NOT IMPLEMENTED)

     -http_port uint
     Http listening port (default 8222)